 For this task, as for the fin whale pulses, we used other sources of data available at the lab as a starting point to the active learning process.
-This time though, the variability of target signals prevented the use of a small model architecture.
+This time though, the variability of the signals to be detected prevented the use of a low complexity architecture.